How to Start Travel Blogging for Money

 Just kidding.
 You are just getting started.
 Now, in order to create a loyal readership, you need to write and post frequently, a least once a day with content of substance, if possible.
 You also need to network with other blogs and exchange links from related sites to increase traffic and increase your search engine rankings.
 If you continue to post and promote diligently, over time you’ll build up a loyal audience that will attract advertisers.
 If you combine your posts with a strong presence in social media, where you can point to your posts, that can help with incoming traffic.
 You never know when a post may "go viral."
 You can even guest post on collaborative blogs (blogs with more than one author) or write articles with a link back to your blog to increase your exposure.

-Many bloggers put Google Adwords on their websites, which is a snap.
+Many bloggers use Google Adsense on their websites, which is a snap.
 Obviously income varies with traffic and requires experimentation in terms of integration.
 There are many other affiliates bloggers use as appropriate to their content—such as Amazon or other travel-specific commercial sites with affiliate programs—to monetize their blog.
 If you browse the blogs of competitors in your own space, you will likely find the most appropriate affiliates and potential advertising clients or partners, such as those selling eBooks and willing to offer a commission for advertising.
+Many bloggers write posts in exchange for free services provided to them or are paid to do so by commercial entities.
+Doing so is obviously your choice in terms of your editorial bent, and we make no recommendations in this regard.
 There are really no end to advertising options as your blog visibility grows, and you have to be smart but realistic about the time it will take to reach your goals.